Is it worth travelling to London for Laser Eye Surgery if you live in Leeds?

 Harley Street in Marylebone has been at the epicentre of global medicine for the best part of two centuries.
 Today, the world-renowned area continues to lead the way in many sectors of the medical field, particularly Laser Eye Surgery.
 And as it is supported by plenty of transport links including many underground stations and bus routes, along with a regular stream of fresh talent coming in from the city’s 43 universities and around the world, it doesn’t appear like this will change anytime soon.

-Find out more about Laser Eye Surgery in London by asking us a question in the comments below, or if you’d like to book a consultation, contact one of our friendly clinic coordinators.
+Find out more about Laser Eye Surgery in London by asking us a question in the comments below, or if you’d like to book a consultation, contact one of our Patient Care Coordinators.